NoroffFEU/development-platforms/AWS-case-study.md

 Cloud computing is the on-demand delivery of compute power, database, storage, applications, and other IT resources

-In this study case i will be looking into the biggest provider of Cloud services Amazon Web Services (AWS), and have a closer look at using AWS Amplify as a BaaS platform
+In this study case i will be looking into the world’s biggest cloud platform Amazon Web Services (AWS), and have a closer look at using AWS Amplify as a BaaS platform

-## Milestones in the history of cloud computing
+## Milestones in the history of AWS and cloud computing

 * 1950s
   * Invention of mainframe computing, using a central computer accessed by several devices, all using the capabilities of the central computer.